portworx/px-docs/run-with-docker-coreos.md

 ---
 layout: page
-title: "Run PX with Docker"
+title: "Run PX with CoreOS"
 keywords: portworx, px-developer, px-enterprise, install, configure, container, storage, add nodes
 sidebar: home_sidebar
 ---
+These instructions are for CoreOS and VMWare Photon.

 To install and configure PX via the Docker CLI, use the command-line steps in this section.

 >**Important:**<br/>PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
 If you have an existing KVDB, you may use that.
 If you want to set one up, see the [etcd example](run-etcd.md) for PX